tomdaboom/ma4n1_perfect_graphs/README.md

-# File structure (Damiano should read this)
+# For Damiano
 The `perfect_graphs` directory has 3 elements:
-- `MASTER_FILE.lean`, which contains all the main definitions, lemmas and theorems
+- `MASTER_FILE.lean`, which contains all the main definitions, lemmas and theorems,
-- `graph_redefinition.lean`, which contains a more convenient redefinition of graphs for most combinatorial applications
+- `graph_redefinition.lean`, which contains a more convenient redefinition of graphs for most combinatorial applications, and
 - `OLD`, which is another directory containing other `.lean` files we used while we were working on the project.
 We strongly advise that you don't look in there.

 # ma4n1_perfect_graphs